Wayfinding Days

 Tuesday, June 30, 2026

-Registration for Walk with Me Wayfinding Day on Saturday, April 25, 2026, is now open:
+Registration for Walk with Me Wayfinding Day on Tuesday, June 30,

 Wayfinding is the practice of finding your way through unfamiliar terrain—not just on a trail, but in a life.
 It's what happens when you slow down long enough to notice where you are, what you're carrying, and what might be calling you forward.
 Walking is how I teach it, because something about moving through the world on foot makes it easier to hear yourself think.
 These days are for anyone who is ready to pay attention, to notice, to become more aware of the path they are on and where they are headed.